sdfunni/SingleOrigin/README.md

 (Caffenated) Atomic column position finding for high resolution scanning transmission electron microscope images.

 Work flow:
-1) Create a unit cell structural projection for the imaged zone axis.
+1) Create a unit cell structural projection for a specified zone axis based on data imported from a .cif.
 Automatically merges atoms with the same projected position into one column.
-Option to merge columns at a specified proximity cutt-off.
+Optional function to merge columns at a specified proximity cutt-off.

 2) User picks reciprocal basis vectors from the FFT of the image.
 Function transforms these into rough image basis vectors.